kyma-project/kyma/docs/05-technical-reference/00-custom-resources/ra-01-compassconnection.md

 ## Custom resource parameters

-This table lists all the possible parameters of the CompassConnection custom resource together with their descriptions:
+This table lists all the possible parameters of the CompassConnection custom resource together with their descriptions.
+For more details, see the [CompassConnection specification file](../../../installation/resources/crds/compass-runtime-agent/compass-connection.crd.yaml).

 <!-- The table below was generated automatically -->
 <!-- Some special tags (html comments) are at the end of lines due to markdown requirements. -->